Current Issue

 “In particular, I want to draw the attention of Nebraskans to the executive order’s goal of restricting ‘at least 30 percent of our lands and waters by 2030.’
 Federal interventions that purport to aim at conservation or that regulate land and natural resource uses are only likely to hurt agriculture and to hinder growth in our economy.
 Nebraska will stand up against federal government overreach to protect our family farms and our way of life.
 Just as we defeated President Obama’s Waters of the U.S. regulation, we will work together to stop new federal overreach.”
 (Gov. Ricketts Warns Against Federal Overreach on Energy, Climate, & Conservation Issues)

-Governor Rickets is the first of his colleagues to shine the national spotlight on the impact the 30 x 30 provision will have on States as a result of the climate crisis Executive Order (14008).
+Governor Ricketts is the first of his colleagues to shine the national spotlight on the impact the 30 x 30 provision will have on States as a result of the climate crisis Executive Order (14008).

 Additionally, Representative Lauren Boebert (R-CO) introduced an amendment to the Wilderness bill passed by the House last week (H.R.
 803) that nullified section 216 of the climate crisis EO.
 While the amendment was not accepted, it alerted other members to the dangerous agenda.
 House Resource Committee Ranking Member, Bruce Westerman (R-AR), noted that the massive wilderness bill was being pushed by the same extremists advocating for the 30 x 30 program.